-All those lands underlying an existing fishing pier and deck lying adjacent to those parcels as described in Grant Deed, recorded December 9, 2009 in Document Number 2009-0067989 in Official Records of said County.
+All those lands underlying an existing platform and walkway lying adjacent to those parcels as described in Grant Deed, recorded December 9, 2009 in Document Number 2009-0067989 in Official Records of said County.

 EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the right bank of said river per Hunter Club Tract pursuant to provisions of Chapter 1834, Statutes of 1953.